Trauma and PTSD

 Trauma and PSTD treatment in Manchester

-1) Stabilisation, 2) Processing traumatic memories, 3) Resolution and integration.
-In actual practice the treatment is likely to be more fluid than this with frequent movement between the phases.
+1) Safety and Stabilisation, 2) Processing traumatic memories, 3) Resolution and integration.
+In actual practice, the treatment is likely to be more fluid than this with frequent movement between the phases.

-The therapeutic approach combines psychotherapy with EMDR, Somatic Experiencing, CBT, NLP and Mindfulness.
+The therapeutic approach combines psychotherapy with EMDR, Focusing, Somatic Experiencing, CBT, NLP and Mindfulness.

 As everyone is unique, the trauma and PTSD treatment available at the Manchester psychotherapy practice is tailored to your individual requirements.
 So the exact form of the treatment and number of sessions will vary from person to person.
-However very specific traumas originating from a single recent event can often be treated with short-term therapy, typically as little as 6 to 12 sessions.
-For complex trauma or developmental trauma, longer term therapy will be a better choice.
+However, very specific traumas originating from a single recent event can often be treated with short-term therapy, typically as little as 6 to 12 sessions.
+For Complex PTSD, Complex Trauma or developmental trauma, longer-term therapy will almost certainly be required, and may take some time.

 The process will require a regular and on-going commitment of your time and energy, with sessions usually taking place on a weekly basis.